 - Cut them down at the base of the plants and leave them on the soil surface.
 They will wilt and become great mulch.

 There are several different types of green manures.
-Some help to fix nitrogen into the soil, while others generally enrich the soil with their mulch or help to break up heavy soil or to hold the soils structure.
+Some help to fix nitrogen into the soil, while others generally enrich the soil with their mulch, help to break up heavy soil or hold the soils structure.
 Which green manure you choose to grow also depends on what you are planning to grow in spring.

-Last year, I grew a mix of rye and vetch in two of my beds and this was brilliant for growing my onions, beetroot and radishes.
-This year, I am planning to grow Phacelia in two of my beds and Red Clover and Field Beans in the other two beds, respectively.
-Phacelia is great at enriching soil, while the other two are super nitrogen fixers which will be perfect for my leafy greens!
+One year, I grew a mix of rye and vetch in two of my beds and this was brilliant for growing my onions, beetroot and radishes.
+Last year, I grew Phacelia, which was great at enriching the soil in two of my beds.
+In the other beds, I grew Field Beans which are super nitrogen fixers and perfect growing my leafy greens in spring!

-Sow Seeds have a very comprehensive table of information on all types of green manures which I would definitely recommend to you.
-Hope you will find it as useful as I do in picking your varieties!
+Sow Seeds have a very comprehensive table of information on all types of green manures which I would definitely recommend for you to read.